The Multi-Sample Editor lets you edit MultiSamples.

 You can do velocity crossfading in a similar way: Create 2 zones covering the same range, playing 2 different samples, both with velocity range 0-127.

 Now set the first zone's Vel Fade Type to Fade In, the second zone's Vel Fade Type to Fade Out.
 This will velocity-crossfade the two zones.
 You can setup even more complex velocity crossfades/switches as you like.
 When the Vel Fade Type is set to Fade In, then that zone will sound very silent at the low velocity and almost at maximum (relatively) at the high velocity.
 For Fade Out this is opposite of course.

 Here you'll find an example of multi-sample velocity crossfading using 3 different samples: http://www.mutools.com/mulab/projects/examples/MultiSampleVelocityCrossFading

 - [Alt]+double-clicking a zone opens the relevant sample in the Audio Lab

 - Click the keyboard to monitor a key

 - [Delete] or [Backspace] deletes the selected zones

-- You can drag & drop multiple sample files at once on the multisample editor, then MuLab will create a new zone for each sample, starting at the key where you dropped the samples.
+- You can drag & drop multiple sample files at once on the multi-sample editor, a new zone will be created for each sample, starting at the key where you dropped the samples.
 When the dropped sample names contain a key name (e.g. "C4"), MuLab regards this to be the sample's root key.